 How much space, processing power, and redundancy do you need?

-Talk to a network consultant or Synology sales but a nifty little RAID calculator and NAS configurator will help with your decision.
+Talk to a network consultant, our Synology IT support team, or Synology sales but a nifty little RAID calculator and NAS configurator will help with your decision.
 Do not forget processing power and memory as key factors in your Synology purchasing decision.
 For instance, an individual utilizing this for home running Plex and or surveillance requires a + series processor.
 The 2 bay illustrated above will be fine for that.
 It becomes questionable if utilize the Synology NAS for performing virtualization.
 At the very least, upgrade the RAM but the 2 bay (DS218+) becomes questionable beyond one virtual OS.
 The more robust 4 bay, more storage options, more processing power becomes the more fancy option.
 However, the 2 bay should be fine for most budget concerned individuals.

 Discovering your Diskstation on the Network (After Synology has arrived and powered up for the first time)